f5devcentral/f5-agility-labs-sslviz/README.rst

 - Classification and interception rules
 - Outbound and inbound use-cases
 - Authentication
-- Topology steering
+- Topology steering with a layered architecture
-- Public cloud deployments with Terraform and Ansible
+- Public cloud deployments with Terraform and Ansible automation

 Expected time to complete: **2 hours or 4 hours** (depending on version)